Tau Gamma Phi: Rivalry with Alpha Phi Omega

 Police investigators also believe that Tau Gamma Phi members were the intended targets of the grenade that exploded in the 2010 Philippine Bar exam bombing, that injured 47 people.
 One member of Alpha Phi Omega was indicted for the crime.

+Rivalry with Alpha Kappa Rho

+Since 1990, Tau Gamma Phi's rivalry with Alpha Kappa Rho (AKRHO), particularly in Cebu, has escalated to the point where police and local government officials have intervened and organized peace talks several times between the two fraternities: in 2002 by the Cebu City government, in 2005 by the Cebu provincial government, and in 2006 by the Cebu Provincial Police Office.

+Documented cases of clashes and killings between the two fraternities include the following: